zcxswqa/Assembler/README.md

 		.obj: in which the code is translated to binary .ent: in which the usage of internal lables is documented.
   		.ext: in which the usage of external lables is documented.

-	The program is split across many files each with it's own documentation.